-Since 2019, Gomes has co-taught SOJC Portland’s introductory drone course with MMJ co-director and assistant professor Wes Pope.
+Since 2019, Gomes has co-taught SOJC Portland’s introductory drone course with MMJ co-director and associate professor Wes Pope.
 The pair provides aspiring pilots with the knowledge necessary to obtain their FAA Remote Pilot Certification, and hands-on flight experience.
 For pandemic-era classes, Gomes and Pope facilitate masked, distanced outdoor flight sessions.

 “Whitney is considered one of the top drone videographers in the area,” said Pope.
 “Our students love learning from her—her enthusiasm is contagious.”

 In addition to giving back to her alma mater, Gomes works full-time as a video producer for The AV Department, a Portland-based audiovisual and media production company.
 True to her passion for making a difference, Gomes’ niche is working with nonprofit organizations to share authentic, human stories.
 Gomes’ work has already garnered several repeat clients for The AV Department.

 “Whitney has the seemingly effortless ability to immediately empathize and connect with our clients and take their cause on as if it were her own, which is often already the case,” said Brian Harris, owner and video production lead for The AV Department.
 “It’s a superpower, and our community partners are better for it.”